 Embrace Your Pre-Podcast Rituals

-Call them superstitions, rituals are or just old habits.
-When you do the same thing before an event, it become part of that event.
+Whether you call them superstitions, rituals or just old habits; when you do the same thing before an event, it becomes part of that event.
 And, when you skip it – bad things happen.

 Now, don’t get me wrong.
 I’m a huge fan of shaking things up a bit.
-All the more reason to have a pre-record ritual – it just puts you in that place no matter where you are.
+All the more reason to have a pre-record ritual.
 Rituals help us deliver a consistent performance.
 Artists do it, athletes do it, heck even politicians do it.

 Mine has to do with a 20-point checklist (steal it below) that makes me feel confident in the technical aspects.
 Oh, and a certain lack of pants.
 But, that’s just me.
 Go out and find your own then embrace your pre-podcast rituals and deliver an awesome show, consistently, every time.